 In particular, he has extensive experience advising on a variety of public procurement, construction, PPP, infrastructure and commercial matters including consultancy and construction contracts, development/project agreements, framework agreements, tender documents, operation, maintenance and commercial contracts and related security documents.

-Please note the early bird discount can close sooner than expected once a certain number of seats fill up, therefore your prompt booking is strongly advised
+Please note the early bird discount can close sooner than expected once a certain amount of places fill up, therefore your prompt booking is strongly advised to avoid disappointment

 CMG Events Conference Discount

 - 10% discount for the third delegate booked or subsequent bookings thereafter from the same company.

 You will receive the speakers PowerPoint presentations within 24 hours after the event.